-LEVEL II SEMESTER: I (NOT OFFERED 2019/2020) COURSE CODE: THEO 2002 COURSE TITLE: THE LATTER PROPHETS NUMBER OF CREDITS: 3 PRE-REQUISITES: AT LEAST 3 CREDITS AT LEVEL I IN BIBLICAL STUDIES.
+COURSE TITLE: THE LATTER PROPHETS

+PRE-REQUISITES: AT LEAST 3 CREDITS AT LEVEL I IN BIBLICAL STUDIES.

 COURSE DESCRIPTION: A study of the Latter Prophets of the Hebrew Scriptures, in particular the text of Amos, Isaiah, Hosea, Micah and Jeremiah, with special emphasis on literary, historical and theological issues that arise in the text.
 The course will investigate how the prophetic action issues from a deep-rooted spirituality.

-ASSESSMENT: Course Work 40% One 2-hour examination 60% LEVEL II SEMESTER: II (NOT OFFERED 2019/2020) COURSE CODE: THEO 2007 COURSE TITLE: THE PAULINE EPISTLES NUMBER OF CREDITS: 3 PRE-REQUISITES: AT LEAST TWO LEVEL I COURSES IN BIBLICAL STUDIES.
+COURSE TITLE: THE PAULINE EPISTLES

+PRE-REQUISITES: AT LEAST TWO LEVEL I COURSES IN BIBLICAL STUDIES.

 COURSE DESCRIPTION: An examination of the theological, spiritual and pastoral concerns raised in the Pauline Epistles, with particular attention given to Romans, Galatians, Corinthians and Thessalonians.
 Attention will be given to literary and historical questions.
-ASSESSMENT: 40% One research paper ca 2,500 words to be presented in class One 2-hour examination 60% LEVEL II SEMESTER: II COURSE CODE: THEO 2008 COURSE TITLE: THE GOSPEL AND EPISTLES OF JOHN NUMBER OF CREDITS: 3 PRE-REQUISITES: AT LEAST TWO LEVEL I COURSES IN BIBLICAL STUDIES.
-COURSE DESCRIPTION: A study of the Gospel and Epistles of John, paying particular attention to their distinctive features, their understanding of Christ, the Holy Spirit, the Church, discipleship and eschatology and the relationship of the Gospel of John to the Synoptic Gospels.
-Attention will be given to the vision of spirituality operative in the texts ASSESSMENT:

-One research paper ca 2,500 words to be presented in class40%One 2-hour examination60%
+One research paper ca 2,500 words to be presented in class

+One 2-hour examination

+60%